osamayusufhassan/Osama-Yusuf-Hassan-Data-Science-Portfolio/README.md

 •	Skills Accomplished: R, Logistic Regression, Confusion Matrix, Feature Scaling, caTools for splitting data set.<br />
 •	Built and trained Logistic Regression model to predict whether or not the customers will purchase the newly launched SUV based on features such as age and salary.<br />
 ## [Project 3: Prediction of Student Test Scores based on Hours of Study](https://github.com/osamayusufhassan/Linear-Regression-hours-vs-scores)
-• Trained a Linear Regression model to predict the test scores achieved by students based upon their respective hours of study.<br />•	Achieved an R-2 score =0.94 as a measure of goodness of fit of the model.
+• Trained a Linear Regression model to predict the test scores achieved by students based upon their respective hours of study.<br />
+•	Achieved an R-2 score =0.945 as a measure of goodness of fit of the model.
 <br />
-•	Achieved an R-2 score =0.945 as a measure of goodness of fit of the model.<br />
 ## [Project 4: Home Price Predictor](https://github.com/osamayusufhassan/Decision_tree_regressor_price_predictor)
 • Developed an algortihm to predict home prices via Decision Tree Regressor.<br />
 • Performed model validation and handled overfitting vs underfitting to minimize mean absolute error..<br />